NOAA-OWP/t-route/README.md

 ## Getting involved

-Our current focus is improving the speed of the parallel tree traversal
+Our current focus is improving the speed of the parallel tree traversal.
+We welcome your thoughts, recommendations, comments, and of course, PRs.

 Please feel free to fork the repository and let us know if you will be issuing a pull request.
 More instructions will eventually be documented in [CONTRIBUTING](CONTRIBUTING.md).